wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-apache-spark-use-zeppelin-notebook.md

 ### Using Azure PowerShell

 Use the following PowerShell snippet to create a Spark cluster on HDInsight Linux with Zeppelin installed.
 Make sure you have PowerShell installed before you proceed.
-SeeÂ [Install and configure Azure PowerShell](/documentation/articles/powershell-install-configure)Â for instructions.
+See [Install and configure Azure PowerShell](/documentation/articles/powershell-install-configure) for instructions.

 	Login-AzureRMAccount